madcritter20789/madcritter20789/README.md

 ###

-<p align="left">My name is Chitransh Nishad and I'm a 3rd year CSE student, from SRMIST</p>
+<p align="left">My name is Chitransh Nishad and I'm a final year CSE student, from SRMIST</p>

 ###